reeperbahn-neon-night-hamburg

 Hamburg St. Pauli Green Bunker tour

 A WWII bunker turned urban garden — only in Hamburg.
 The tour covers the building’s history from wartime shelter to rave venue to public park.
-538 reviews at 4.6 stars.
+Strong visitor feedback from those who’ve discovered this unusual Hamburg attraction.

 The most architecturally interesting thing in St. Pauli.
 The Flakbunker’s transformation from wartime relic to green rooftop garden is a Hamburg story in miniature — practical, creative, and slightly eccentric.
 The tour is currently in German only, but the rooftop garden is free and open to all.
 Our review covers the bunker’s history and whether non-German speakers can still enjoy the visit.